The truth about weight gain during menopause

 3. Put the scale in perspective

-Gentle reminder that nobody’s body stays the same forever.
+Gentle reminder: nobody’s body stays the same forever.
 “Give yourself a little grace,” Dr. Faubion says.
-“Understand that there will be body changes with age, and that’s OK.”
+“Understand that there will be bodily changes with age, and that’s OK.”
 Your body has taken you through the decades, and now that you’re entering a new era, it still needs care and nourishment.
-Even if you are working toward a weight-loss goal, try to be just as intentional in treating yourself with kindness.
-Try taking a moment before bed to thank your body for the things it helped you do that day, or jot down some favourite aspects of yourself and put the list by your mirror to serve as a daily affirmation.
+Even if you are working towards a weight loss goal, try to be just as intentional in treating yourself with kindness.
+Take a moment before bed to thank your body for the things it helped you do that day, or jot down some favourite aspects of yourself and put the list by your mirror to serve as a daily affirmation.

 4. ID your stress-busting strategies

 You can’t remove all stressors from your life (wouldn’t that be amazing?), but you can learn new tools for effectively handling stress.
-Hint: It’s not about pretending everything is perfect; it’s about coping with your circumstances in a healthy way.
+Hint: it’s not about pretending everything is perfect; it’s about coping with your circumstances in a healthy way.
 Figuring out what works for you might take some exploration, or a shift in perspective.
-Some people benefit from journaling; others ease stress by listening to music, spending time in nature, taking a break from screens, or meeting up with friends for a weekly hang sesh.
+Some people benefit from journaling; others ease stress by listening to music, spending time in nature, taking a break from screens, or meeting up with friends.
 Increasing your physical movement may also help.
 In a nutshell?
-A good stress reliever is an activity that helps you feel less overwhelmed—and better equipped to face life’s challenges.
+A good stress reliever is an activity that helps you feel less overwhelmed and better equipped to face life’s challenges.

 5. Level up your sleep game

-In addition to helping you wake up energized and refreshed, high-quality sleep supports long-term weight management, according to a 2017 literature review in the journal Sleep Medicine Clinics.
-Even if you can’t avoid every hot flash, creating a consistent bedtime routine and setting up your sleep environment can help optimize your ZZZs.
+In addition to helping you wake up energised and refreshed, high-quality sleep supports long-term weight management, according to a 2017 literature review in the journal Sleep Medicine Clinics.
+Creating a consistent bedtime routine and setting up your sleep environment can help optimize your zzz's.
 About an hour before you’d like to be snoozing, try winding down by dimming the lights, taking a bath, and/or cracking open a good book.
-If you have control of a thermostat, adjust your bedroom temperature to about 65°F, a thermal sweet spot that seems to keep sleepers comfortably warm without overheating.
-Your bed’s comfort factor matters, too—if your mattress feels lumpy or your pillows are flat as pancakes, some upgrades might be in order.
+If you have control of a thermostat, adjust your bedroom temperature to about 18°C, a thermal sweet spot that seems to keep sleepers comfortably warm without overheating.
+Your bed’s comfort factor matters, too: if your mattress feels lumpy or your pillows are flat as pancakes, some upgrades might be in order.